apache/sling-org-apache-sling-mom/README.md

            name is the name of the queue. message is the message in map of maps form.

-To recieve messages from the queue ise the [QueueManager API](src/main/java/org/apache/sling/mom/QueueManager.java)
+To receive messages from the queue use the [QueueManager API](src/main/java/org/apache/sling/mom/QueueManager.java)

         QueueSession queueSession =  queueManager.open( QueueReader queueReader, String name, MessageFilter messageFilter);